cranjesh/images-test/TheSoldiersLegacyThorough.md

 Return tonight.
 New evidence confirms a larger conspiracy beyond Fort Kalyan.
 The East India Company audit findings may expose everything.
 Time is critical."
 — Mycroft

-Holmes scanned the telegrams, his expression darkening.
+As I watched Holmes examine the telegrams, his expression darkening, I couldn't shake the feeling that we were approaching something far darker than inheritance disputes.
+The military's involvement suggested stakes beyond family quarrels.

-"Curious," he said.
+"Curious," he remarked.
 "Mycroft’s inquiry aligns too conveniently with Blackwood’s fate.
 And Forrester—if his information is accurate, we are dealing with something far larger than a missing will."

 The fog thickened as we departed, swallowing the street lamps.
 Ahead lay Cartwright's secrets, then our separate paths into what felt increasingly like a carefully laid snare.